Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 For more information, refer to :ref:`INTRODUCTION`.

-The Vitis AIE DSP Library provides a SSR FFT implementations, various SSR Finite Impulse Response (FIR) filters, SSR Direct Digital Synthesis (DDS), and General Matrix Multiply (GeMM) implementation.
+The Vitis AIE DSP Library includes a Fast Fourier transform (FFT), Finite Impulse Response (FIR) filters, Direct Digital Synthesis (DDS), General Matrix Multiply (GeMM) implementation, as well as many others.
 For a full list of available DSP functions, refer to :ref:`DSP_LIB_FUNC`.

 .. toctree::
    :caption: Introduction